Explosion in Lyon, France, prompts terror investigation

 (CNN) — At least 13 people were hurt Friday in an explosion in the French city of Lyon, prompting a national investigation into possible terrorism.

 The blast occurred in the early evening in the city’s central shopping area.
-The French television channel BFMTV reported 12 adults and an 8-year-old child were taken to three hospitals in Lyon.
+Eleven of the 13 injured were taken to hospital, including a 10-year-old child, the Paris Prosecutor’s office said Saturday.

 French police are still looking for the person suspected of carrying out the attack, according to a tweet from the French National Police verified Twitter account.
 Police also tweeted a photo of the man they believed to be “the author of the attack” and asked the public to call with any information.